PicoPlanetDev/whiteboard-recorder/README.md

 6. Install required software:
    - On Windows: Place `ffmpeg.exe` in the `whiteboard-recorder/backend` directory
    - On Linux: `sudo apt install -y ffmpeg v4l-utils`
+7. Copy `.env.example` to `.env` and modify it for your configuration if necessary

 ## Usage